oddsdk/ts-odd/README.md

 const program = await wn.program({
   // Can also be a string, used as an identifier for caches.
   // If you're developing multiple apps on the same localhost port,
-  // make sure these are different.
+  // make sure these differ.
   id: { creator: "Nullsoft", name: "Winamp" }

 }).catch(error => {